 "Master Wu," Mac said, "this woman, this Angel, seems to be on a one-woman vendetta against the most violent criminal gang on Earth, the Albanian mob.
 If we could contact her and secure her cooperation, we could get her to safety and use what she knows to bring those who harmed her to justice."

 Wu fixed his steel gaze on Mac.

-"There's a proverb, attributed to the Buddha, Officer Merrick.
+"There's a proverb attributed to the Buddha, Officer Merrick.
 ‘Whatever precious jewel there is in the heavenly worlds, there is nothing comparable to one who is awakened.’"

 "Mr. Wu, thanks for your time.
 Here’s my card.
 Please give me a call if you come across any information bout’ this Angel person."
 Elisha said.

-Walking down the street, Mac turned to Elisha: "Think he's the one who trained Angel?"
+Walking down the street, Mac turned to Elisha.

+"Think he's the one who trained Angel?"

-"Of course, he is," Elisha responded.
+"Of course, he is."

 "Do you want to lean on him?"